Our associates represent more than 75 combined years of program evaluation experience.

 Alisa Balestra, PhD – Research & Evaluation Specialist

 Alisa has over eight years of experience in the design, coordination, implementation, and evaluation of programs and projects in the areas of education, health and human services, criminal justice, urban redevelopment, and learning and leadership development, among others.
-At HPW, Alisa manages evaluation projects across government, non-profit, and private sectors and is primarily responsible for developing evaluation plans, including logic models, communicating with key stakeholders, data collection, analysis, and reporting, and training and technical assistance.
-Alisa also assists Holly with marketing and partnership development, publications and presentations, and general administration.
+At HPW, Alisa manages evaluation projects across government, non-profit, and private sectors and is responsible for developing evaluation plans, including logic models, communicating with key stakeholders, data collection, analysis, and reporting, and training and technical assistance.
+Alisa also works alongside Holly on marketing and partnership development initiatives, publications and presentations, and general administration.

 Prior to joining HPW in 2017, Alisa was a project manager and principal evaluator at INNOVATIONS in Community Research and Program Evaluation, a program in the Division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s Hospital Medical Center (Cincinnati, OH).
 There, Alisa managed contracts of low and high complexity and was the in-house qualitative data expert, acting as a co-investigator on a number of physician-led studies.

 Alisa was also the Director of Community and Strategic Partnerships at Public Allies Cincinnati from 2011-14, a leadership and professional development non-profit.
-Alisa has published the results of her work at both invitation and in peer-reviewed journals, has participated in workgroup meetings with the Kettering Foundation, and has also presented on evaluation in education at annual conferences of the American Evaluation Association (AEA).
+Alisa has published the results of her work at both invitation and in peer-reviewed journals, has participated in workgroup meetings with the Kettering Foundation, and has also presented the results of her applied research at annual conferences of the American Evaluation Association (AEA).
 Alisa holds a PhD from Miami University (Oxford, OH), awarded in 2011.